Bu64p/getSmallest/README.md

-# getSmallest
+# getSmallest algorithm

-get smallest element in list using heaps
+get smallest element in list using heap sorting algorithm

 [how does it work?](https://github.com/Bu64p/Heap_Sorting#how-does-it-work)